The BOA has appointed 22 Regional Advisers to support T&O surgeons. Find out more about your Regional Advisers here.

 SAVE THE DATE

 Belfast is a dynamic and forward-thinking destination that has transformed dramatically in recent years.
-The new expansion plans opening in May 2016 will double the event space at the Waterfront to 7,000m2 offering a world-class facility.
+The new expansion which opened in May 2016 has doubled the event space at the Waterfront to 7,000m2 offering a world-class facility.

-We will be building an exciting programme based on ‘Clinical Leadership and Engagement’, keep an eye on the Congress website for abstract submission details and programme updates.
+We have built an exciting programme based on ‘Clinical Leadership and Engagement’, please view the provisional programme here.

-Member registration is now open, new applications for membership must be submitted by Friday 18th March to apply for *Free Congress registration.
+(New applications for membership must be submitted by Friday 18th March to apply for Free* Congress registration.)

 (*Terms and Conditions apply)